Super Vust theorem and Schur-Sergeev duality for principal finite $W$-superalgebras

 Furthermore, with the above identification there is an isomorphism of $\mathbb{C}$-algebras

 \end{lemma}

 \begin{remark} (1) Up to isomorphisms, the finite $W$-superalgebra $W_\chi$ is only dependent on the set $\{m,n\}$ (see \cite[Remark 4.8]{BBG}).

-(2) Here the definition is subjected to the condition ``$\text{Pr}\,([\mmm,u])=0$" with left-multiplication by $\mmm$, which can be regarded a ``left-handed" formulation.
+(2) Here the definition is subjected to the condition ``$\text{Pr}\,([\mmm,u])=0$" with left-multiplication by $\mmm$, which can be regarded as a ``left-handed" formulation.
 There is another so-called ``right-handed" formulation.
-Both of definitions are equivalent because two $W$-superalgebras defined in different ways are isomorphic as algebras (see \cite[Remark 4.7]{BBG}).
+Both of the definitions are equivalent because the two finite $W$-superalgebras defined in different ways are isomorphic as algebras (see \cite[Remark 4.7]{BBG}).

 (3) Furthermore, $W_\chi$ can be precisely realized as a subalgebra of $U(\ppp)$ isomorphic to $U(\hhh)$ as below.
-Associated with Pyramid \eqref{pyramid}, one can define an automorphism $\eta^0$ of $U(\ppp)$ via the shift
+Associated with the Pyramid \eqref{pyramid}, one can define an automorphism $\eta^0$ of $U(\ppp)$ via the shift

-for each $e_{i,j}\in \ppp$, where
+for each $e_{i,j}\in \ppp$, where \